geoserver/geoserver.github.io/README.md

    ```
    cd bin
-   python3 anouncement.py username password 2.23.2
+   python3 anouncement.py username password 2.23.2 --geotools  29.2 --geowebcache 1.23.2
    ```

    A post is generated to standard out for your review.

    * The header information should be correct, picking up your user name from git global config
    * Check the included release notes
+   * Edit ``bin/templates/aboutXXX.md`` to list any new features for the about section
-   * Include a security vulnerability section with ``-security``
+   * Force a security vulnerability section with ``--security`` (although this will be added if any issues with component ``Vulnerability`` are included in the release)
-   * Announcement text based on version, use ``-stable`` or ``-maintenance`` to override
+   * Announcement text based on version, use ``--override stable`` or ``--override maintenance`` if the guess was incorrect

    if everything looks good genearte post using (the date for the generated post is supplied by Jira):

    ```
-   python3 anouncement.py username password 2.23.2 -post
+   python3 anouncement.py username password 2.23.2 --geotools  29.2 --geowebcache 1.23.2 --post
    ```

    Release posts have the following format